NEUROIMAGING / MAGNETIC RESONANCE

 - patients with a significant renal insufficiency (eGFR < 30ml/min/1.73m²) are particularly at risk; NSF has not yet been reported in people with normal or mildly reduced renal function

-- risk is dose-dependent (including cumulative dose)
+- the risk is dose-dependent (including cumulative dose)

 - onset: from the day of exposure for up to 2-3 months